 Each house has a colour assigned to it and the children wear the designated coloured tee-shirt for games and P.E lessons.

-Points can be earned by the children for a variety of disciplines, for example:
+Points can be earned by the children when they demonstrate the Widey values of:

 The points are totalled at the end of each week and relayed during assembly to the whole school .
 The winning house has a leaf placed on their named tree, the most leaves at the end of the term is the winning house.